 Holiday Traditions: Starting Traditions with Grandchildren

-Holiday traditions: every family has them.
 When we become grandparents, the traditions we cherish with our own children may not continue.
-Our adult children will be creating their own family culture, and that may not include traditions we thought they’d want to continue.
-While we may be sad those traditions have ended, we have the opportunity to create new traditions with our grandchildren.
-Even better, those traditions can be an opportunity to pass along our values.
+But we have the opportunity to create new traditions with our grandchildren!
+Read to learn how those traditions can be an opportunity to pass along our values—and some ideas for creating a gift tradition.

 One of our family’s favorite traditions passed along two values we wanted our children to learn.
 When they were small, we saved our spare change all year long in a special jar.
 Every December, we’d count and roll the coins, then take the kids to the toy store.
 There, they’d each get to choose what to buy with their share of the money we’d collected.
 Their decisions were never easy—they each thought long and hard about what they might want if they only got one toy for Christmas.